Dear Robyn

 So many times working on this project I have wondered if I’m dying or already dead.

-Me and T were in a bad car crash on New Years day in 2013.
-We totalled the Jeep.
+On New Years day in 2013 me and T were in a bad car crash.
+We totalled the old Jeep.
 I thought we both were dead but neither of us was even hurt.
-The one memory that stands out more than anything is how intensely calm I was when I thought I was about to die.
+The one memory that stands out more than anything is how intensely calm I was when I thought I was about to die upside down in the passenger side of that little black '94 YJ.

-It became an art project that currently includes over 100 paintings in progress along with countless essays, notes, and stories.
+It became an art project that currently includes around 100 paintings in progress along with countless essays, notes, and stories.
 There are multiple storylines.

-It’s about family history and impossible synchronicities.
+It's about impossible synchronicities.
 It’s a journey inside the psyche, and it’s outside of time and space.

 The story is ever evolving.
 I have no control over how it will end.
-I have lots of ideas for purely fictional tangents but I have found that the fiction that life hands me is often better than what I could have made up.
-I think the final product will eventually be some kind of multimedia fiction based on a whole lot of uncanny real life details.
+I have lots of ideas for fictional tangents but I've found that the fiction life hands me is often better than what I could have made up.

 The process is completely intuitive and I’ll write more about that process later.
 Figures and characters and scenarios and clues reveal themselves in lyrics, in paintings, and in real life.
 I go with whatever it gives me.